 “The rate of transmission from human to human is influenced by indoor conditions,” explained Dr. Walter Hugentobler, FMH General Physician, and Dr. Stephanie Taylor, Harvard Medical School, Medical Advisors for Condair Group.
 The study results show that low humidity and very low temperatures enable the viruses to survive on surfaces and in the air for a long time.
 The virus survival was also long at medium temperatures of 20 to 30 °C, but only in connection with a low air humidity.
 Very high temperatures of more than 30 °C inactivate the corona viruses.1

-A new statistical study from China also comes to the conclusion that higher temperatures and higher air humidity significantly restrict the spread of the corona virus.2 This is consistent with context also speaks for the fact that the spread is far greater in the currently colder regions of the world.
+A new statistical study from China also comes to the conclusion that higher temperatures and higher air humidity significantly restrict the spread of the corona virus.2

-Reduce health risk by humidification
+Reduce health risk by humidification and CO2 monitoring

 Step 1: Determine the temperature and humidity of the room air